raskar117/ionic-fancy-select/README.md

 This is the implimentation of the concept described in [Cool Select with ionic](http://codepen.io/mhartington/pen/CImqy?editors=101) by Mike Hartington

+-> This fork is intended to add recovering of items previously selected, in order to be able to save a selection and to edit it back after saving it in a form for example.

 ## Installation

 - Install via bower: `bower install --save`